An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 • Resistance Museum

-• Boulevard Louis Blanc – Porcelain makers street
+• Boulevard Louis Blanc – Porcelain makers' street

 • Limoges Benedictine Art Deco Railway Station